animaomnium/animaomnium.github.io/content/incoming-content-deluge.md

 The central hypothesis of this post, containing the points most amenable to discussion, is as follows:

-1. Individuals are able to shape the realities they inhabit through experiences derived from the content they consume.
-When content is scarce, individuals share similar experiences, and inhabit similar realities.
+1. Individuals are able to shape the *realities* they inhabit through *experiences* derived from the *content* they consume.
+When content is *scarce*, individuals share similar experiences, and inhabit similar realities.

-2. As the cost of content generation drops towards zero, content becomes a post-scarcity good, which may be tailored to each individual's taste.
-When content is post-scarce, the breadth of experience increases, as does the diversity of the realities each individual may inhabit.
+2. As the cost of content generation drops towards zero, content becomes a *post-scarcity* good, which may be tailored to each individual's taste.
+When content is post-scarce, the *breadth* of experience increases, as does the *diversity* of the realities each individual may inhabit.

-3. This *fraying of reality*, so to speak, will make it much easier for individuals to be radicalized, believe false-yet-self-coherent narratives, feed infohazard-based addictions, and so on.
-This has been a long-time coming.
-Indeed, it is already happening today.
+3. When individuals share little overlap in *reality*, clear communication breaks down.
+This *fraying of reality*, so to speak, will make it much easier for individuals to be radicalized, believe false-yet-self-coherent narratives, feed infohazard-based addictions, and so on.
+This has been a long-time coming; Indeed, it is already happening today.

 Let's break this argument down, one point at a time.